TOPICS

 Metabolic Syndrome

 The diagram below details how overfeeding will lead to the so-called metabolic syndrome, a cluster of conditions that are linked and can lead to vascular disease, stroke and heart attacks.
 The components of metabolic syndrome are hypertriglyceridemia, truncal obesity, hypertension, diabetes and low HDL.
-This diagram elaborates an insulin-centric model, and it’s important to recognize…
+This diagram is a simplification, it elaborates an insulin-centric model, and…

 Metabolic Flexibility